The Monday Shakeout: Shoes for Flat Feet Runners, by a Flat Feet Runner

 The Shoes that Have Worked for Me

 Stability is something we talk about all the time at Doctors of Running, particularly about how much - or more importantly, how little - stability you need to run.
 I've found that most neutral shoes work well for me as long as they aren't entirely unstable and ultimately are a little on the ordinary side.
-Shoes like the latest Nike Pegasus 40 (which is just a bit wider than the 37, 38), On Cloudgo, and Brooks Revel 6 are a few traditional trainers I've been able to get along with really well without issues.
+This has been one of the most steadily growing sectors in recent years since the transition to higher stacked shoes as an industry.
+Shoes like the Hoka Clifton, Topo Atmos, and Brooks Ghost 17 are a few traditional trainers I've been able to get along with really well without issues.
 The shoes we categorize as stable neutral, especially those that have a wider geometry and a firm sole, are often my favorite shoes to grab for just about any run.
 All of these keep things really simple and have just a bit of inherent stability from being slightly firmer soles.
+One of the best shoes in the market, the ASICS Superblast 2, has been stellar (v3 unfortunately is a bit too soft).

 While I mentioned some of my disdain about being boxed into stability, there are absolutely stability shoes that have worked for me and that I've enjoyed tremendously.
+The Saucony Guide 19 is a huge personal favorite, but improving the midsole and simplicity of the stability that will work for a lot of runners, unless you need a severe amount of stability.
 The Mizuno Wave Horizon continues to get better and better each year and provides ample stability through geometry and it's unique wave system which is well integrated from heel-to-toe in the shoe.
 This is a shoe I'd easily recommend to any runner worried about stability when it comes to their first running shoe.
-Similarly, the growing list of shoes that focus on geometry and non-posted stability like the new Asics Kayano 31 and On Cloudace are solid entries to take a look at.
-Mizuno's Wave Inspire 20 also features a big new update to its design that is more guidance-based and less intrusive than past models.
-It's a shoe that I think has snuck under the radar for runners this year, but provides a really excellent option for everyday training.
+Similarly, the growing list of shoes that focus on geometry and non-posted stability like the new Asics Kayano 32 and On Cloudrunner are solid entries to take a look at.
+Some of the lesser known companies are also employing stability shoes that are geometry-based and fairly universal feeling, like the Diadora Cellula 2.

 Shoes with guidance are also solid choices, though the high level of guidance may not be for everyone.
-This includes the Hoka Arahi and the upcoming Brooks Hyperion GTS which is a stellar workout shoe.
+This includes the Hoka Arahi and Forever Run Nitro 2.

 Speaking of workout shoes, I've had success with some plated trainers that have some inherent stability.
-The Saucony Endorphin Speed 4 and Pro 3 have been great options for my needs, along with the Puma Deviate Nitro and Puma Deviate Nitro Elite.
+Unfortunately, this is a category that is becoming more and more neutral.
+The Saucony Endorphin Speed 4 and Pro 4 have been great options for my needs, but are being phased out for the latest version.
+Hoka as a whole has been excellent, from the Mach X 3 for long run efforts to the Rocket X 3.
 None of these are stability trainers by any means, but have just enough supportive measures to be comfortable.

 Ultimately, a stable, simple platform with few bells and whistles underneath tend to be great options that have been workhorses for my needs.